Curvature heterogeneities act as singular perturbations to smooth Laplacian fields: a fluid mechanics demonstration

 To understand deeper the singular range of the flows around axisymmetric curvature heterogeneities, we now take advantage of an electrostatic analogy.
 In the limit of small aspect ratio $a=h_0/\sigma\ll 1$ ($\sigma = \sigma_x=\sigma_y$), we expand Eqs.~\eqref{eqn:Darcy_curved} and \eqref{eqn:Mass_curved} to second order in $a$ and find that the lowest-order correction to the pressure field satisfies Poisson's equation:

 with $p^{(2)}(x,y)\to0$ when $x,y\to\infty$ (see also SM~\cite{SM} for a detailed derivation).
-Computing the first correction to the pressure field is thus equivalent to finding the electric potential induced by a charge distribution $\lambda = \kappa^{-1}(\mathbf v_0\cdot\mathbf\nabla h)\Delta h$.
+Computing the first correction to the pressure field is thus equivalent to finding the electric potential induced by a charge distribution $\lambda = \kappa^{-1}(\mathbf v_0\cdot\bm{\nabla} h)\Delta h$.
 To gain some intuition about the form of the pressure fluctuations, we plot the charge distribution $\lambda(x,y)$ in Fig.~\ref{fig:data_sym}(c).
-In the far-field limit, the equivalent charge distribution can be seen as the sum of two dipoles pointing in opposite directions as the signs of the local slope $(\mathbf v_0\cdot\mathbf\nabla h)=v_0\partial_x h$, and mean curvature $\Delta h$, change once and twice respectively across the bump.
+In the far-field limit, the equivalent charge distribution can be seen as the sum of two dipoles pointing in opposite directions as the signs of the local slope $(\mathbf v_0\cdot\bm{\nabla} h)=v_0\partial_x h$, and mean curvature $\Delta h$, change once and twice respectively across the bump.
 The first dipole is formed by strong charges separated by a small distance, while the second dipole is formed by weaker charges separated by a larger distance, see Fig.~\ref{fig:data_sym}(c).
-For any axisymmetric bump, the two dipoles cancel out exactly.
-To see this, we can compute the net dipole associated with the charge distribution $\mathbf{P}=\iint\mathrm{d}x\,\mathrm{d}y\,\lambda(x,y)\left(x\,\mathbf{\hat{x}}+y\,\mathbf{\hat{y}}\right)$, and find